 by John Farrell, cross-posted from Energy Self Reliant States

-The Cost of Solar
+The Economics of Time-of-Use Pricing for Solar